alinaguzman/Livestream-Directors-API/README.md

 Livestream-Directors-API
 ========================

-  API designed to register and list movie directors that have accounts on Livestream
+  API designed to register and list movie directors that have accounts on Livestream.
+Uses Postgres database directors.

 * **URL**